IT Career Options IT Pros Vs. DevOps Vs. Developers Students Learning

 Update – There was a great discussion about the IT Pro Job Description in Microsoft Tech Community

-Following are the excellent points which Adrienne Andrews explained in the Tech Community post about
+Following are the excellent points that Adrienne Andrews explained in the Tech Community post about

 • Do you like working with people?
 People use technology!
 Sometimes they need help fixing a problem or for someone to show them how to use tech effectively.
 Do you help your family or friends with their technology?
 Then you’ve already started down the path as a Support Specialist!

-• Are you a taskmaster and like keeping things organized and on schedule?
+• Are you a taskmaster who likes keeping things organized and on schedule?
 Check out IT Project Management!
-Deploying new technology can be a big task that involves many people – someone needs to keep that ball rolling!
+Deploying new technology can be a big task that involves many people—someone needs to keep the ball rolling!

 • Want to protect and defend – virtually?
-IT Security Analysts are the last line of defense in a constant game of cat and mouse!
-They police environments to ward off and fight against attackers using their detective skills and staying one step ahead of the bad guys.
+IT Security Analysts are the last line of defence in a constant game of cat and mouse!
+They use police environments to ward off and fight against attackers, using their detective skills and staying one step ahead of the bad guys.

 What do IT Pros do?

-This is another reply to the Tech Community post by CA Callahan.
-And I can’t stop sharing this here.
-But all credits to the original posters.
+This is another reply to CA Callahan Tech Community post.
+I can’t stop sharing it here, but all credits go to the original posters.

-Well, what Developers do, generally, is use a workstation on a network, often accessing the internet, to use tools that have been installed (usually by IT) to write code to develop a product.
+Well, Developers generally use a workstation on a network, often accessing the Internet, to use tools that have been installed (usually by IT) to write code to develop a product.

 IT is responsible for ALL the layers of the OSI model.
 Heck, we have to KNOW what an OSI model IS.
 Developers only work at the top layer, maybe the top two.